 Work in progress represents the gross unbilled amount expected to be collected from customers for contract work performed to date.
 It is measured at cost plus profit recognized to date less progress billings and recognized losses, if any.
 Work in progress is presented in the statement of financial position for all contracts in which costs incurred plus recognized profits exceed progress billings.
 If progress billings exceed costs incurred plus recognized profits, then this excess is presented as deferred revenue in the statement of financial position.
-As of December 31, 2013 and December 31, 2012 there was no work in progress.
+Should a customer provide payment in advance of the commencement of contract work, the amount is recorded as a customer deposit and included in accounts payable and accrued liabilities on the statement of financial position until such time as the work commences.
+As of December 31, 2014 and December 31, 2013 there was no work in progress.